 The Pacyderm (Elephant or Mammoth) is indigenous to the continent Amerukhan.
 The Pacyderm represents our thick skin and our inability to forget.

 The Ankhor (Anchor) has 2 parts.
 The first part is the top which represents an Ankh - the Egyptian symbol for Life.
 The second part are the hooks, these represents our mooring (connection) to the land as aboriginals.

 The items and clothing we produce is a representation of our understanding of culture and heritage.
 We use different symbols and images to tell different stories, we see our products representing the Griot principle, passing knowledge from one generation to the next in story.
 This story is graphic in nature!

 In the beginning:

-I began to build this company in 1989 as a graphic design and clothing company.
+I, Sid Washington began to build this company in 1989 as a graphic design and clothing company.
 The company has gone through several name changes (Artifax, Pedagogi and Moor Graphix).
 I decided to separate the company into 2 divisions.
-Moor Graphix is now the graphic design division driving the imagery for the new division Amerukhan Basic Clothing, our clothing and home decor division.
+Moor Graphix is now the graphic design division driving the imagery for the new division, Amerukhan Basic Clothing, our clothing and home decor division.

-Both companies are online right now.
-While selling exclusively online we will continue to provided graphic design services to small and large companies, and work cultural events, festivals, fairs and concerts on the East Coast.
+Both companies are only online.
+While selling exclusively online we will continue to provided graphic design services to small and large companies, and work cultural events, festivals, fairs and concerts.
 If you would like us to attend your event as a vendor please reach out!